gvellut/gpx2exif/README.md

 ### Time zone

 There is no timezone for the __Date Taken__ attribute on Flickr and therefore the time is asssumed to be UTC (just like when the offset is missing from the EXIF tags for images on disk).
-Use the `--delta` switch to compensate (see above).
+Use the `--delta` or `-delta-tz` option to compensate (see above).

 ## Format for time shift and tolerance